 Gedmatch has several tools that are called “Admixture Calculators“.
 These calculators are designed by various independent researchers and can provide unique insights into your ethnicity estimates.
 These calculators are not “official” in the sense that they are generally not associated with any particular company.

 They are useful because the reference panel for these calculators is determined by different sample populations.
 Basically, different input = different output, which gives us a slightly different perspective on our admixture.

 Generally, each project and calculator combination focuses on certain population groups.
 There are some projects that offer best results for users with primarily European ancestry (like Eurogenes) and some that focus on those with primarily African heritage (like Ethiohelix).

 I’ve been very interested in trying to trace my own Jewish ancestry lately.
-My Ancestry DNA results show almost no Ashkenazi heritage, but from the Eurogenes Jtest results (shown below), you can see that I may have as much as 5% European Jewish ancestry.
+My original Ancestry DNA results showed almost no Ashkenazi heritage, but from the Eurogenes Jtest results (shown below), you can see that I may have as much as 4.35% European Jewish ancestry.

 Step 5: Ethnicity estimates are best considered along with a good family tree and DNA match evidence

 One of the most common reasons that people view their ethnicity estimates as incorrect is because they don’t really have a good understanding of where all of their ancestors were from.
 If you haven’t built a family tree, how can you really, truly be sure where your family came from?

 In my own research, I found that the family stories that I had been told growing up gave me a grossly incomplete view of my own heritage.

 When I started building my tree, my goal was to learn where all of my great-great grandparents were born, even though I felt pretty sure that I already knew.
 It only took me a few hours to realize that I was completely mistaken about where most of my ancestors had come from.

 This realization prompted my interest in DNA testing and also sparked my interest in genealogy.